 Reference Commentary - Operating Statement - Continued AASB 101.51(c), 51(e) & 53 The reporting date and rounding used in the Operating Statement must be identified.
 AASB 101.113 The Operating Statement must be cross-referenced to relevant notes included, based on materiality considerations.
-FMA Section 27(2) FMA s63(2) Budget The budget numbers appearing in the Operating Statement for directorates are the numbers published in the 2021-22 Budget Papers.
-Budget numbers appearing in the Operating Statement for territory authorities are based on the authority's Statement of Intent included in the 2021-22 Budget Papers.
-AASB Framework 74 & 76 Income Income is comprised of revenue and gains.
-Gains are to be displayed separately to revenue in the Operating Statement as this separate identification is useful for the purpose of making economic decisions.
+FMA Section 27(2) FMA s63(2) Budget The budget numbers appearing in the Operating Statement for directorates are the numbers published in the 2022-23 Budget Papers.
+Budget numbers appearing in the Operating Statement for territory authorities are based on the authority's Statement of Intent included in the 2022-23 Budget Papers.
+Income AASB Framework 74 & 76 Income is comprised of revenue and gains.
+Gains are usually to be displayed separately to revenue in the Operating Statement as this separate identification is useful for the purpose of making economic decisions.
 Gains are often reported net of related expenses.
 Note that where a net loss occurs in relation to a particular transaction, it is disclosed as part of Other Expenses.
-AASB 101.32 AASB 116.71 Offset of Income and Expenses Income and expenses must not be offset unless required or permitted by an Australian Accounting Standard.
+Offset of Income and Expenses AASB 101.32 AASB 116.71 Income and expenses must not be offset unless required or permitted by an Australian Accounting Standard.
 For example, AASB 116 Property, Plant and Equipment allows the offset of the income and expense from de-recognition of an item of property, plant and equipment.
-AASB 101.99 Classification of Expenses Under AASB 101, expenses shall be classified by using either: AASB 101.100 ACT Disclosure Policy the nature of expenses method; or the function of expenses method.
+Classification of Expenses AASB 101.99 Under AASB 101, expenses shall be classified by using either: the nature of expenses method; or AASB 101.100 ACT Disclosure Policy the function of expenses method.
 The standard encourages this classification to be disclosed in the Operating Statement.
 ACT Disclosure Policy requires agencies to classify expenses by their nature.
-Interpretation 1031.6 Goods and Services Tax (GST) Revenue and expenses must be recognised net of the GST except where the amount of GST incurred is not recoverable from the taxation authority.
+Goods and Services Tax (GST) Interpretation 1031.6 Revenue and expenses must be recognised net of the GST except where the amount of GST incurred is not recoverable from the taxation authority.
 In this case, the GST must be recognised as part of the item of expense.
-AASB 101.30A Materiality and Aggregation Agencies need to consider the Materiality Guidance for Financial Statements Simplification under Section 1.2 Materiality Guidance.
+Materiality and Aggregation AASB 101.30A Agencies need to consider the Materiality Guidance for Financial Statements Simplification under Section 1.2 Materiality Guidance.
 An agency should decide, taking into consideration all relevant facts and circumstances, how it aggregates information in the Operating Statement, which includes the notes.
 It must not reduce the understandability of its financial statements by obscuring material information with immaterial information or by aggregating material items that have different natures or functions.
-AASB 101.87 Extraordinary Items Agencies must not classify any items of income or expense as extraordinary either in the Operating Statement or in the notes to the financial statements.
+Extraordinary Items AASB 101.87 Agencies must not classify any items of income or expense as extraordinary either in the Operating Statement or in the notes to the financial statements.
 Appropriate Notes AASB 101.85 In some cases it may be more appropriate to disclose different expense and revenue classes as needed on the Operating Statement.
 For example, Cost of Goods Sold may be more appropriate to territory authorities whereas Grants and Purchased Services, may not apply.
 Where this is the case an appropriate note should also accompany the line item presented.
-AASB 101.81A AASB 101.5 & 10 Territory Authority Commentary Where a territory authority is for-profit it will have to call the 'Operating Statement' a 'Statement of Comprehensive Income'.
+Territory Authority Commentary AASB 101.81A AASB 101.5 & 10 Where a territory authority is for-profit it is required to name will have to call the 'Operating Statement' a 'Statement of Comprehensive Income'.

-'Burley Griffin Agency' Balance Sheet As at 30 June 2022
+'Burley Griffin Agency' Balance Sheet As at 30 June 2023